COVID-19 (Coronavirus) Announcements and CARES Act Resources See Updates

 Ashworth College is a Yellow Ribbon school, a S.O.C.
 Institutional member, accepts A.C.E. credits, and is approved for GI/VA education benefits through MyCAA.
 With a dedicated team of Military Education Advisors, Ashworth offers personal assistance to prospective military students on completing applications, maximizing education benefits and evaluating eligibility of transfer credits.
 All students receive one-on-one guidance from day one to the day they graduation.

-Additionally, Ashworth is consistently listed as a military-friendly institution by G.I.
-Jobs and Military Advanced Education, and is a corporate sponsor of The Fort Benning Directorate of Family and Morale, Welfare and Recreation.
-Its sister school, James Madison High School, was elevated to Tier I status by the U.S. Department of Defense in 2012.
+Additionally, Ashworth is a corporate sponsor of The Fort Benning Directorate of Family and Morale, Welfare and Recreation.
+Its sister school, James Madison High School, was elevated to Tier I status by the U.S. Department of Defense in 2012